 Data compression involves finding a more compact data representation from which the original image can be reconstructed.
 Compression can be either lossless or lossy.
-Here we followed a prevailing scheme in lossy image compression - transform coding, which consists of transformation, quantization, and entropy coding.
-Traditional image compression methods (e.g., the most widely used standard - JPEG) use a fixed linear transform for all bit rates.
+Here we followed a prevailing scheme in lossy image compression transform coding, which consists of transformation, quantization, and entropy coding.
+Traditional image compression methods (e.g., the most widely used standard-JPEG) used a fixed linear transform for all bit rates.
 More recently, many researchers have demonstrated the visual benefits of nonlinear transforms, especially DNN-based learnable ones that are capable of adapting their parameters to different bitrate budgets.
 In this paper, we constructed two DNNs for analysis and synthesis transforms, respectively, as shown in Fig. 5.
 The analysis transform f_a maps the image to a latent feature vector z, whose values are then quantized to L levels with the centers being $\{c_1, \ldots, c_L\}$, where $c_i \in \mathbb{R}$ for $i = 1, \ldots, L$.
 This quantized representation $\bar{z} = Q(f_a(x))$, is fed to the synthesis transform f_s to reconstruct the compressed image: $y = f_s(\bar{z})$.
-The quantization step has zero gradients almost everywhere, which prevents gradient-based training via backpropagation (Ballé et al., 2017).
-Hence, we used a soft differentiable approximation (Mentzer et al., 2018)
+The quantizer has zero gradients almost everywhere (and infinite gradients at the transitions), which prevents training via gradient descent (Ballé et al. 2017).
+Hence, we used a soft differentiable approximation (Mentzer et al. 2018)